celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 # Using the Beneficiary Ledger
 celocli releasegold:create-account --contract $CELO_RG_ADDRESS --useLedger
 ```

+You'll need to press right on the Ledger several times to review details of the transactions, then when the device says "Accept and send" press both buttons together.

 Check that the `ReleaseGold` contract address is associated with a registered Locked Gold Account: